ISSArt-LLC/ISSArt-LLC.github.io/posts/2015-02-19-outsourcing-software-development-choosing-right-provider.md

 Have you ever heard the phrase, “trust but verify”?
 This is an absolute rule that must be followed when outsourcing development.
 There is nothing wrong with building trust in a developer over time, but it is essential to test and verify the results yourself.

-Not only will this give you peace of mind and ensure the provider has completed the project properly, it will also give you an opportunity to test the software from a consumer’s point of view.
+Not only will this give you peace of mind and ensure the provider has completed the project properly, it will also give you an opportunity to test the software from a consumer's point of view.
 You may find something the developer missed, an honest mistake or simply a portion of the software that needs a little tweaking.

 #### VI.
 Do not hesitate to stay involved in the development process